 Omega Mu, Cedarville University's chapter of Pi Sigma Alpha (The National Political Science Honor Society) has established a new lecture series; "The Dr. J. Murray Murdoch Legacy Lecture Series."
 Omega Mu wishes to honor Dr. Murdoch through this series as a way to thank him for his nearly 50 years of service at Cedarville.
 Since 1965, Dr. Murdoch has been integral in the University's commitment to biblical integration and has truly lived out the University's motto, "For the Word of God and the Testimony of Jesus Christ."
 This lecture series will invite one faculty member each semester who has served at Cedarville University for more than twenty years to reflect on their faith journey while at Cedarville.

-Dr. Baker has been at Cedarville since 1977, teaching courses in media law, media ethics, news writing and reporting, Christian approaches to the media, survey research, Web analytics, and data-driven journalism.
+Dr. Baker taught at Cedarville from 1977-2017, teaching courses in media law, media ethics, news writing and reporting, Christian approaches to the media, survey research, Web analytics, and data-driven journalism.
 His research interests are in the intellectual history of freedom of expression, the “image/word” conflict, and the effect of new communication technologies on society and particularly on media and journalism.
 Dr. Baker has twice received the Faculty Scholar Award at Cedarville, an Innovative Excellence in Teaching, Learning, and Technology Award at the International Conference on College Teaching and Learning, and the Dr. Allen Monroe Integration of Faith and Learning Award.
 He is a member of Investigative Reporters and Editors, the Radio Television Data News Association (RTDNA), and the Web Analytics Association (WAA).

 Dr. Dolph is a counseling psychologist who practices in the areas of individual and marriage counseling, human sexuality, geriatrics, chronic illness, and religious issues.
 He teaches courses focusing on relationships including Intimate Relationships, Human Sexuality, Social Psychology and Personhood.
 He is a Fellow in the Center for Bioethics at Cedarville.